goutham-nekkalapu/rl-course/README.md

 Course Description
 ----

 This course will cover techniques in applied Reinforcement Learning (RL).
 Reinforcement Learning is one the most successful subdomains within Artificial Intelligence (AI).
-The course will focus on contemporary, practical applications.
-Topics will include search strategies and deep Reinforcement Learning.
+Reinforcement Learning studies how agents learn to take succesful actions in an enviroment.
+Reinforcement Learning extends the usefulness of Machine Learning into new domains, such as video games and board games.
+The course will focus on contemporary, practical applications of Reinforcement Learning.
+Topics will include fundamental Reinforcement Learning algorithms, such as multi-arm bandits and q-learning, and deep Reinforcement Learning.

 This course is part of the [MS in Data Science program at the University of San Francisco](https://www.usfca.edu/arts-sciences/graduate-programs/data-science).